asubit/script-for-delete-cache-symfony2/README.md

 Security
 --------

-The script can't be execute by anybody.

-For this there is two security controls in the script :

 1. **Control IP address**
    In the script there is a PHP array named "*$ips*" where you have to add your IP address for access the script.